eunrcn/tp/docs/DeveloperGuide.md

 1. Viewing an internship application with an empty application list

    1. Prerequisites: Clear all applications using `clear` command.
-Will empty the applications
+Will empty the applications.

    2. Test case: `view 2`<br>
-      Expected : Error message should be shown in the **result display** as there are no applications to view.
+      Expected: Error message should be shown in the **result display** as there are no applications to view.

 2. Viewing an internship application in a populated list

-    1. Prerequisites: Ensure **at least 1 internship application** is in the applications list of InternHub
+    1. Prerequisites: Ensure **at least 1 internship application** is in the applications list of InternHub.

     2. Test case: `view 1` <br>
-       Expected : The application details at index 1 will be aptly displayed on the view panel on the right
+       Expected: The application details at index 1 will be aptly displayed on the view panel on the right.

 ## 8.6 List all internship applications